jinghuazhao/INF/rsid/README.md

 This also mirrors the EWAS-fusion software for methylation data using epigenomewide association statistics.

 <img src="../doc/Olink-SomaLogic-Venn-diagram.png" width="300" height="300" align="right">

+## Summary statistics

+This is implemented with `gwasvcf.sh` and `gwas2vcf.sb` which includes some operations on VCF files.
+However, we found there is loss of information if enforcing use of RSid.

 ## SomaLogic overlap